New York Hourly Paycheck Calculator

 What do people ask on Google about the New York Hourly Paycheck Calculator?

-“Why is NYC tax on my stub?”
-“How much will I take home in NYC vs. Long Island?”
+“Why is there a NYC tax line on my stub?”
+“What will I take home in NYC vs Long Island?”
 “How to fill IT-2104?”
-“Do transit/HSA/401(k) increase net?”
-“How to model a bonus?”
+“Do commuter/HSA/401(k) contributions raise my net?”
+“How to model a bonus in NY?”

 What do Reddit users commonly discuss about New York paycheck estimates?